 The maximum take-off torques specified for the PTO's supplied by DAF, are based on uniform (vibration-free, non-shock) loads without the occurrence of axial forces.
-The maximum initial torques must never be higher than 2 times the value specified in the PTO specifications.lf higher torques may occur, an overload protection device must be mounted in the driveline, in the form of a slipping clutch or a security flange.
+The maximum initial torgues must never be higher than 2 times the value specified in the gearbox PTO specifications.
+For the engine PTO a 15% torque increase is accepted.
+If higher torques may occur, an overload protection device must be mounted in the driveline, in the form of a slipping clutch or a security flange.
 Furthermore, the clutch should have extra protection to prevent the PTO from being engaged too early.
 With such protection, the clutch pedal must be fully engaged before PTO operation is enabled.
 According to the cut-in conditions of the VIC (see section 7.21: 'PTO control/protection'), the VIC only checks whether the clutch pedal has been 'touched' or not.
 If an N/10 PTO is ordered ex-works, the full clutch protection is always included.
+N/10 PTOs as available on ZF gearboxes fitted to LF & CF65 do not have the feature of Clutch Protection available.
 Further information can be obtained from DAF.